 Modelling the effects of extreme droughts on forest ecosystem functioning

-At the moment, there are no open vacancies at the lab.
-However, I am always interested in hearing from motivated students or researchers to collaborate on topics of mutual interest.
+There are no vacancies at the moment, but I am always interested in hearing from motivated students or researchers to collaborate on topics of mutual interest.
 Have a look at Research and our Research projects to see what we are doing.
 So if you are interested in applying for a PhD or postdoc fellowship, you are always welcome to contact me.
 The different opportunities are listed below.

 Global Minds fellowship (4 years).
 This is a sandwich fellowship for students from a broad range of developing countries